 2025

-This list ranks the 21 counties in the New Jersey by White population, as estimated by the United States Census Bureau.
-It also highlights population changes in each counties over the past five years.
+This list ranks the 21 counties in New Jersey based on their White population, as estimated by the United States Census Bureau.
+It also highlights population changes in these counties over the past five years.

 Updated Feb 10, 2025